 Main technological areas of developments

-The research and development work will be needed in order to meet the project goals, to be tested altogether in the pilot scale project deployment :
+The research and development work on each technology brick will be needed in order to meet the project goals, to be ultimately tested altogether in the pilot scale project deployment :

 Safety is and will remain the first priority in the technology development work packages.
 Safety of processes and safety of people will be addressed in a quantitative way for each brick being developed with a severity versus frequency rating of feared events in order to bring the technology to an acceptable level of risk.
 All events rated as unacceptable will be mitigated either in frequency or in gravity by specific and qualified means (know how).
-This kind of evaluation, developed at Air Liquide since the 2000’s is considered now as good practice and will serve as a basis for discussion in the elaboration of the RCS framework with the authorities.
+This kind of evaluation, developed at Air Liquide since the 2000’s is considered now as good practice and will serve as a basis for discussion in the elaboration of the Regulation Codes and Standard (RCS) framework with the authorities.
 All safety related work done in the project will be published and free of intellectual property rights.

 Hydrogen liquefaction cycles : efficient, scalable and capable of handling intermittent hydrogen feed and intermittent electricity supply and yet being cost effective.